x1unix/menthol/README.md

 Project is written on **TypeScript** and compiled to JavaScript (ES5) and currently in active development life cycle.

 ## Browser support
-To use Kratos, your browser must support:
+To use Menthol, your browser must support:
 * Canvas API
 * ECMAScript 5.1